 While I do love my fake plants from Nearly Natural, I have become one of those plant moms.
 When my plant mom journey began I started with aloe vera and succulents and have been in the process of nurturing a fiddle leaf plant.
 If you would have spoken to me years ago, I would have told you about my track record with real plants.
 I FAILED on more than one occasion.

 However, real plants are great to have in your home.
-Not only to they clean and purify the air, they are wonderful for adding some nature to your space which helps to keep people more grounded and less anxious.
+Not only do they clean and purify the air, but they are also wonderful for adding some nature to your space which helps to keep people more grounded and less anxious.
 I am sure you know what I am talking about.
-Nothing adds calm like a day in nature weather thats at the beach, camping, or going on a hike.
+Nothing adds calm like a day in nature whether that’s at the beach, camping, or going on a hike.

 6. Flat/matte brushed hardware and finishes